sabbasov/sabbasov.com/README.md

 # sabbasov.com

 A personal portfolio website showcasing my work in Mathematics and Computer Science.

+- Custom SVG favicon and logo are used throughout the site.
+- The logo was generated using the included `logo.py` script (not needed for deployment).
+- Download my resume at [sabbasov.com/resume](https://sabbasovcom.vercel.app/resume) or from `public/resume.pdf`.

 ## Tech Stack
 - **Framework:** Next.js 15 with App Router